syncfusion-content/maui-docs/MAUI/UIKit/GettingStarted.md

 5. Now, open an existing MAUI application or create a new application as per your requirements.

-6. Right-click the MAUI [NETStandard] project, and you can see the **Essential UI Kit for MAUI** option.
+6. Right-click the MAUI [NETStandard] project, and you can see the **.NET MAUI Essential® UI Kit** option.

-N> The **Essential UI Kit for MAUI** add-in will be shown when the project have the **MAUI** NuGet package as a reference and also, MAUI project should be a NETStandard project.
+N> The **.NET MAUI Essential® UI Kit** add-in will be shown when the project have the **MAUI** NuGet package as a reference and also, MAUI project should be a NETStandard project.

 7. Select the category and pages you need to add in your application.
 In the following screenshot, the **Login with Social Icon** screen has been selected from the **Forms** category.